russmckendrick/records/content/albums/x-the-godless-void-and-other-stories-14672615/index.md

 ---
-title: "...And You Will Know Us By The Trail Of Dead - X: The Godless Void And Other Stories"
+title: "And You Will Know Us By The Trail Of Dead - X: The Godless Void And Other Stories"
-artist_name: "...And You Will Know Us By The Trail Of Dead"
+artist_name: "And You Will Know Us By The Trail Of Dead"
 artist: "and-you-will-know-us-by-the-trail-of-dead"
 album_name: "X: The Godless Void And Other Stories"
 date: 2020-01-22T19:06:06.000000Z